 LATCH compatible child safety seats have two rigid or webbing mounted attachments that connect to the two lower anchors at the LATCH equipped seating positions in your vehicle.
 This type of attachment method eliminates the need to use safety belts to attach the child seat, however the safety belt can still be used to attach the child seat.
 For forward-facing child seats, the top tether strap must also be attached to the proper top tether anchor, if a top tether strap has been provided with your child seat.
-Ford Motor Company recommends the use of a child safety seat having a top tether strap.
 See Attaching child safety seats with tether straps and Recommendations for attaching safety restraints for children in this chapter for more information.